trofi/trofi.github.io.gen/posts/284-gcc-13-is-around-the-corner.md

 ```

 This is a crash in value range propagation subsystem.
 It's expected to
-derive various properties from comparisons and arithmetics.
-For example
+derive various properties from comparisons and arithmetic.
+For example,
 `*p2 == *p2` is probably always true as long as you can prove that `*p2`
 is not a `NaN`.
 Unfortunately `gcc` did not consider specifics of `NaN`
 in some places and managed to `SIGSEGV` itself.